Century City Office Space for Rent

 Century City Office Space – Lease Data & Trends

-The coronavirus pandemic has had an impact on demand for office leases in the West Los Angeles submarket.
+Century City is part of the Westside office submarket.
+The coronavirus pandemic has had an impact on demand for office leases on the Westside.
 In Q2 of 2020, data shows that net absorption in West LA was negative after 12 quarters in a row of positive net absorption, driven by all neighborhoods except for Miracle Mile and Century City.
 Still, year-over-year, vacancy rates have declined from Q2 2019, in part due to an increase in occupancy in key West LA submarkets, of which Century City is one.
 Office leasing dipped substantially year-over-year, with 1.2 million square feet having been leased in the first half of 2020.
 However, many West LA tenants chose to renew their office leases, such as the LA County DPSS’s 70,800 square foot renewal of Class C office space at 2601 Wilshire Boulevard.
 Renewals made up the bulk of major transactions in the first half of the year.

 Additionally, the number of available sublease spaces in the area have increased significantly.
 Data from Cushman Wakefield shows that available sublease spaces totaled just under 2 million square feet at the mid-year mark in 2020.

-Due to its popularity and status, West LA has higher office space asking rents per square foot than other submarkets in the Greater Los Angeles area.
-In Q2 of 2020, overall asking rents for office space hovered around $5 per square foot per month.
+Due to its popularity and status, LA’s Westside has higher office space asking rents per square foot than other submarkets in the Greater Los Angeles area.
+In Q1 of 2021, overall asking rents for Westside office space hovered around $5.20 per square foot per month.

 In terms of development, over 3 million square feet of commercial space is currently in the pipeline in West LA, such as One Westside on Pico Boulevard, which is being developed by Hudson Pacific Properties.

 What Our Brokers Say about Century City Office Space